Libraries Guide

 use lib "/usr/local/strada/lib";

-import_lib "JSON"; # Searches all paths for JSON.so and JSON.strada
+import_lib "JSON.so"; # Searches all paths for JSON.so

-import_object "Utils"; # Searches all paths for Utils.o and Utils.strada
+import_object "Utils.o"; # Searches all paths for Utils.o

 Library Versioning